 BANK DEPOSITS: In 2022, bank deposits in Yavapai County (as of June 30) were up 13.7% from 2021.
 That followed strong gains of 17.1% and 13.1% in 2020 and 2021, respectively.
 Growth rates from 2020 through 2022 were the highest of any 3-year period on record (with records back to 1994).
 Deposits in recent years were helped along by COVID stimulus payments and programs.

-HOME PRICES & DAYS ON MARKET: In May 2021, the median price of homes sold in Yavapai County was $340,000, according to National Association of Realtors.
-That was up 21.6% from May 2020.
-The median days on market in May was 52, down from 71 in May 2020.
-As of June 2021, there were 4,041 homes listed for sale in Yavapai County (Yavapai County, AZ Real Estate Market).
+HOME PRICES & DAYS ON MARKET: In March 2023, the median price of homes sold in Yavapai County was $550,000, according to National Association of Realtors.
+That was up 3.8% from March 2022.
+The median days on market in March was 78, up from 43 in March 2022.
+As of May 2023, there were 4,218 homes listed for sale in Yavapai County, up from 3,928 in May 2022.
+(Data in this section updated annually; for the most recent monthly data, visit Yavapai County, AZ Real Estate Market.)

-According to research by Dean Runyan Associates for Arizona Office of Tourism, Yavapai County's travel industry (including business and leisure travel) generated $751.3 million in direct spending in 2020, down 24.9% from 2019.
-Yavapai County's travel industry supported 8,600 jobs (down 16.2%) countywide with earnings of $258.2 million (down 9.2%) in 2020, according to the study.
+According to research by Dean Runyan Associates for Arizona Office of Tourism, Yavapai County's travel industry (including business and leisure travel) generated $1.3 billion in direct spending countywide in 2022, up 5.6% from 2021 (the year 2021 saw a 66.4% increase, rebounding from a 24.9% COVID-related drop in 2020, the first year of the pandemic).
+Travel-related direct spending in 2022 was at a record high (with records back to 1998, not adjusted for inflation).
+Yavapai County's travel industry supported 9,800 jobs countywide in 2022 (up 1.8% from the year prior) with household earnings of $327.6 million (up 6.4% from 2021), according to the study.